-Our results of operations depend on our level of success in finding, acquiring (including through bidding rounds) or gaining access to oil and natural gas reserves.
+Our results of operations depend on our level of success in finding, acquiring

+(including through bidding rounds) or gaining access to oil and natural gas reserves.
 While we have geological reports evaluating certain proved, contingent and prospective resources in our blocks, there is no assurance that we will continue to be successful in the exploration, appraisal, development and commercial production of oil and natural gas.
 The calculation of our geological and petrophysical estimates is complex and imprecise, and it is possible that our future exploration will not result in additional discoveries, and, even if we are able to successfully make such discoveries, there is no certainty that the discoveries will be commercially viable to produce.

-For the year ended December 31, 2016, we made total capital expenditures of US\$39.3 million (US\$26.2 million, US\$7.8 million, US\$1.7 million and US\$3.6 million in Colombia, Chile, Argentina and Brazil, respectively) for the year 2016, consisting of US\$18.2 million related to exploration.
+For the year ended December 31, 2017, we made total capital expenditures of US\$105.6 million (US\$80.0 million, US\$10.2 million, US\$8.2 million, US\$3.6 million and US\$3.6 million in Colombia, Chile, Argentina, Peru and Brazil, respectively), consisting of US\$49.5 million related to exploration.

 Oil prices were volatile since the end of 2014.
-In preparation for continued volatility, we have developed multiple scenarios for our 2017 capital expenditure program.
+In preparation for continued volatility, we have developed multiple scenarios for our 2018 capital expenditure program.
 See "Item 4.
-Information on the Company -B. Business Overview-2017 Strategy and Outlook."
+Information on the Company -B. Business Overview-2018 Strategy and Outlook."